|

 Each harp is drawn on a single sheet of heavy paper and delivered

-in a sturdy tube.
-The price is $65 each, postpaid from me, or
+folded in a large envelope.
+The price is $65 each, postpaid.

 The models currently available are: